Trustbyrecon/Hookahplus/docs/MANYCHAT_SETUP_GUIDE.md

 These values are stored in your environment variables and also entered into ManyChat when configuring the webhook.
 They must match on both sides.

-**Common Mistake:** The "Public API" section in ManyChat Settings only shows API keys for making API calls - it does NOT contain webhook settings.
-Webhook configuration is found in **Settings → Integrations → Webhooks**.
+**Common Mistake:** ManyChat doesn't use a global webhook configuration.
+Instead, you use External Request actions within each automation.
+This requires a paid plan (Pro+).

-### What's the difference between API Key and Webhook Secret?
+### What's the difference between API Key and External Request?

 - **API Key** (Public API section): Used when YOUR application makes API calls TO ManyChat
-- **Webhook Secret** (Webhooks section): Used when ManyChat sends webhook events TO YOUR application
+- **External Request** (Automation actions): Used when ManyChat sends data TO YOUR application via POST requests

-These are different features and configured in different places.
+- **Webhook Secret**: Used by your endpoint to verify requests (optional but recommended for security)

+External Request actions are configured within each automation, not in a global settings page.

 ## Troubleshooting

 ### Webhook Not Receiving Events

-1. Check webhook URL is correct in ManyChat
+1. Check External Request URL is correct: `https://app.hookahplus.net/api/webhooks/manychat`
-2. Verify webhook secret matches
+2. Verify External Request is configured BEFORE "Send to Flow" action in automation
-3. Check server logs for errors
+3. Check Vercel server logs for errors
 4. Ensure Instagram is connected to ManyChat
+5. Verify you're on a paid ManyChat plan (External Request requires Pro+)
+6. Test the External Request action manually in ManyChat to see error messages

 ### Leads Not Creating